A driving principle in Agile development is that we want to move useful software quickly into production by issuing frequent, incremental releases.

 What Are the Objectives of Release Planning?

+Agile release planning is a critical part of the decision-making process for a team.
 Release plans help teams make decisions about how much functionality can be delivered and how long it will take to develop that functionality.

 They're also excellent tools for communicating with others in the organization and making sure that there are clear expectations about what is coming.